5 fundamentals to master SMS customer engagement

 - Use a URL shortener, as this will use up fewer characters.
 Our customers can use our short, trackable links when sending from our portal.
 This automatically shortens URLs to 22 characters, plus allows you to track who clicked and when.

 - Create Mobile Landing Pages for even better marketing campaigns.
 We have ready-made templates, so all that’s needed is to personalise them for your brand.
 This is an excellent option if you don’t want to rely on a developer or designer.

 - Choose a sender ID that makes sense.
 A dedicated number allows two-way texting.
-On the other hand, sending from an alpha tag (11 numbers or letters) means customers can’t reply, but it creates instant recognition.
+On the other hand, sending from an approved alpha tag (11 numbers or letters) means customers can’t reply, but it creates instant recognition.
 See our infographic to compare them.

 4. Give them an assist

 Convenience is key to a good customer experience.
 If you want your recipients to reply to you then and there, include clear and basic options for them to choose from.
 This makes it easier for them to act so they can move on with their day.

 Our customers can use pre-set keywords to set automations.
 For instance, all marketing messages should include an opt-out option.
 Whenever contacts text in STOP, their mobile number will automatically move out of a contact list.
 You may want to:

 - Automate booking reminders and confirmations to save your business time and reduce no-shows.
 Simply request clients to reply with Y or N and include a number to call if they need to re-book.

 - Customise your reply options to lower your character count or match the intent of your message.
 You can then set up keyword triggers to automatically send a relevant follow-up message.
 For example, if the text contains X, then reply with Y.